MetaMask/metamask-docs/snaps/features/custom-ui/user-defined-components.md

 };
 ```

+You can also access props using destructuring.
-Props can be accessed using destructuring as well.
-This is not specific to JSX, simply a feature of JavaScript:
+This is not specific to JSX, but a feature of JavaScript:

 ```jsx title="Insight.jsx"
 export const Insight = ({ from, to }) => {